 Don’t you find that food tastes better when you’ve worked a bit for it?
-Buy some walnuts still in their shells, grab a nutcracker (or a hammer), and go to town.
+Buy some walnuts still in their shells, grab a nutcracker (or a hammer), and get going.
 Bonus: it doubles as a stress-relieving exercise!

 Candied walnuts are an impressive gift that couldn’t be easier to make.
-Just melt butter and sugar, plus any spices you want, in a pan, toss in the walnuts until they’re coated, and spread them out on some parchment paper to cool.
-Pack them into small jars, distribute among your friends, and feel like Martha Stewart.
+In a skillet over medium heat, melt butter and sugar, and add any spices you want (we like cinnamon and ginger).
+Toss the walnuts in this mixture until they’re coated; then spread them out on some parchment paper to cool.
+Pack them into small jars, distribute among your friends, and pretend you're Martha Stewart.